18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

 ### Auction details

-- What is the GitHub URL of the issue associated with your auction?
+- What is the GitHub URL of the issue containing your auction requirements?

 - What is the display title of your auction?